ST2Projects/ssh-sentinel-server/README.md

 A simple to use and deploy SSH CA server.

-**This is a Work In Progress** - the project is in its early days and is not ready to use anywhere.
+**This is a Work In Progress** - the project is in its early days.
+It is functional and I'm using it for my own hosts **but** you use it at your own risk

-Once ready, I will update the README and provide some more info in terms of usage and deployment

 ## Installation